 Stay informed and provide input on the FY 2019-2028 CIP with the following engagement resources and activities:

-- Community input will be gathered on the Superintendent’s proposed CIP
+- Community input was gathered on the Superintendent’s proposed CIP:

-- Staff will be available to answer questions on the CIP during the Open Office Hours held for the Elementary School Planning Initiative:
+- Staff answered questions on the CIP during the Open Office Hours held for the Elementary School Planning Initiative:

 - April 16, Wakefield High School (7-8:30 p.m.)